 Hypertension (high blood pressure) and heart disease continue to be more problematic, and more deadly, in our minority communities.

-As April’s Minority Health Month draws to a close, the nation is reminded that, although great strides have been made to heal the health disparities among minority groups, there is still much work to do.
+Although great strides have been made to heal the health disparities among minority groups, there is still much work to do.
 Work that has more support than ever, thanks to the 30-year-old publication that first shed light on this serious issue: Margaret Heckler’s Report of the Secretary’s Task Force on Black and Minority Health.

 Celebrating its 30th anniversary, the Heckler Report, as it is now known, highlighted the alarming health disparities between minorities and non-Hispanic whites, while igniting proactive change in the U.S. healthcare system.